trxe/notes-blog/content/computer-graphics.md

 Eliminate **back-facing** + **invisible** polygons (e.g. cube only have 3 faces facing viewport at all times.
 The rest can be culled.) $N_\text{face} \cdot V_\text{camera to vertex} \leq 0$​​​.

 In OpenGL, if the vertices on a plane are specified **counterclockwise**, that face is **front-facing**.

+### Fragment processing

+### z-buffer and z-fighting

+- Two or more fragments having very similar depth values in the z-buffer, due to floating point inaccuracies
+- Causes noisy rasterization as it is nearly random which one of the two fragments are drawn in that pixel

+Can be remedied by reducing the distance between near and far planes in view volume, or increasing the floating point accuracy of the z-buffer.

 # Chapter 7 -- Illumination and Shading